aashir-khan/xkcd-comics/README.md

 View deployed application (frontend) [here](https://aashir-xkcd-comics-api.netlify.app/)

 This application follows a (stripped-down) Domain-Driven Design architecture.
 More information can be seen [here](https://resocoder.com/2020/03/09/flutter-firebase-ddd-course-1-domain-driven-design-principles/).
-In addition, this application is divided into modules, with currently there only being a students module, but of which can be extended to include more modules as the domain scope increases.
+In addition, this application is divided into modules, with currently there only being a comicStrips module, but of which can be extended to include more modules as the domain scope increases.

 In addition, this application implements environment-dependent dependency injection (DI) using the awilix package.
 It also uses functional programming concepts such as Either to handle success and failure states gracefully.
 More information [here](https://medium.com/inato/expressive-error-handling-in-typescript-and-benefits-for-domain-driven-design-70726e061c86).